Magnolia 4.5 reached end of life on June 30, 2016. This branch is no longer supported, see End-of-life policy.

 message_en.properties file included in the Standard Templating Kit module:

-Translation of user interface text to another language is a coordinated by Magnolia International Ltd. Community volunteers choose a language to translate and work in Google Spreadsheets.
+Translation of user interface text to another language is a community project coordinated by Magnolia International Ltd. Community volunteers choose a language to translate and work in Google Spreadsheets.
 Their contributions are built into the properties files that ship with the system.
 We trust enthusiastic users to do a better job translating the UI than a professional translator who is not familiar with the system.
 If you want Magnolia in your own language, contribute to this effort.

 This level of internationalization adapts the authoring interface to support localized content entry.
 The default implementation adds a language dropdown in the top bar and displays a two-letter language identifier (en, ge, fr etc.) next to field labels in the content entry dialog.